nomis/hacklab-policies/activities/ipv4_addresses.rst

 Exhaustion of available addresses
 ---------------------------------

-If there are no available addresses for assignment and an assignment is required, then the members with the most additional addresses (or volunteers with additonal addresses) will be given N months notice to return additional addresses to meet the assignment need.
+If there are no available addresses and the assignment of an allocation is required, then the members with the most additional addresses (or volunteers with additonal addresses) will be given N months notice to return additional addresses to meet the assignment need.

 If there are no additional addresses that could be returned then it is possible to perform a transfer of an allocation between members.